You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

 If the application was stopped during the failed migration, you must roll it back manually in order to prevent data corruption.

-Manual rollback is not required if the application was not stopped during migration, because the original application is still running on the source cluster.
+Manual rollback is not required if the application was not stopped during migration because the original application is still running on the source cluster.

-MigCluster (configuration, CAM cluster): Cluster definition
+MigCluster (configuration, MTC cluster): Cluster definition

-MigStorage (configuration, CAM cluster): Storage definition
+MigStorage (configuration, MTC cluster): Storage definition

-MigPlan (configuration, CAM cluster): Migration plan
+MigPlan (configuration, MTC cluster): Migration plan

 Deleting a MigPlan CR deletes the associated MigMigration CRs.